Gabriel-Hill/GabrielsWebsite/README.md

     <section id="about">
         <div class="container">
             <h2>About Me</h2>
             <p>Hello!
 I'm Gabe Hill, a dedicated Compensation Analyst with a Bachelor of Science in Human Resource Development from Texas A&M University.
 I have a passion for optimizing employee compensation strategies and fostering organizational growth.
-Let me help your company thrive!</p>
+My expertise lies in problem-solving, where I leverage our company's solutions with a keen awareness of strategic alignment and the competitive landscape.
+Passionate about supporting and serving in a Human Resources and operations capacity, my goal is to contribute to the comprehensive success of our leadership team through traditional organizational performance plans.</p>
         </div>
     </section>